-In this Video you car see a Mercedes-Benz that cranks but won’t start do to failed crankshaft position sensor.
+In this video, you can see a Mercedes-Benz that cranks but won’t start due to the failed crankshaft position sensor.

-Don’t panic though.
-Replacing the crankshaft position sensor is easy and the sensor is very inexpensive.
-Read this detailed article on how to replace the crankshaft position sensor on most Mercedes-Benz V6 and V8 engine.
+Don’t panic, though.
+Replacing the crankshaft position sensor is easy, and the sensor is very inexpensive.
+Read this detailed article on replacing the crankshaft position sensor on most Mercedes-Benz V6 and V8 engines.

-Step 9: Driver Authorization System / Key won’t turn in igntion
+Step 9: Driver Authorization System / Key won’t turn in the ignition

 The car may not start if you have a newer car with a SmartKey due to Driver Authorization System (DAS) failure.
-The newer keys have a transponder integrated in them.
+The newer keys have a transponder integrated into them.
 The key fob remote serves two purposes.
-First it disables the anti-theft system when you unlock the car.
-Second, Drive Authorization System verifies the key to make sure it is the right key to start the car.
+First, it disables the anti-theft system when you unlock the car.
+Second, Drive Authorization System verifies the key to ensure it is the right one to start the vehicle.

-If your key does not turn the ignition, there are two things that are the most likely scenarios: The battery is fully or partially discharged.
-This doesn’t allow the electronic ignition system (EIS) to function at all.
+If your key does not turn the ignition, two things are the most likely scenarios: The battery is wholly or partially discharged.
+This doesn’t allow the electronic ignition system (EIS) to function.
 Make sure to verify that you don’t have a defective battery problem.
-Second, the Driver Authorization related problems.
+Second, the Driver Authorization-related problems.
 When you insert the key into the ignition, the key is verified and authorized to start the car.

-Once the key is authorized the steering column is unlocked and the Engine Control Unit is allowed to start the engine.
+Once the key is authorized, the steering column is unlocked, and the Engine Control Unit is allowed to start the engine.
 Replacing the electrical ignition module (EIS) can only be performed by the dealership and typically costs over $1000-$2500.
-Keep in mind that the key can often be the problem and not the DAS or EIS.
+Remember that the key is often the problem, not the DAS or EIS.
 So if you have a spare key, try that first before you replace the EIS.
-Keys do go bad more often than EIS modules do.
+Keys do go wrong more often than EIS modules do.

 Step 10: Other possible problems – Mercedes-Benz will not start

-The list can go on and on as to what can cause a Mercedes-Benz to not start.
-If you check all of the things above you have done most of the work.
-For this last step you will need a professional diagnostic scanner.
-Our top recommendation in this case is the Autel DS708 Professional Scanner, powerful scanner that works on most makes and models.
+The list can go on and on as to what can cause a Mercedes-Benz not to start.
+If you check everything above, you have done most of the work.
+For this last step, you will need a professional diagnostic scanner.
+Our top recommendation, in this case, is the YOUCANIC Full System Scanner, a powerful scanner that works on most makes and models.

-Once you hook up a professional OBD II scanner to the OBD-II port of your car, you will be able to scan multiple systems on your car to find out what is causing the problem.
+Once you hook up a professional OBD II scanner to your car’s OBD-II port, you can scan multiple systems on your vehicle to determine what is causing the problem.

 - ECM / PCM computer failure